|Approved by||Council, 12 August 2008|

 4. Joint Administrators

-- The Director of Graduate Research Services at Otago and their counterpart holding this position at the partner university will act as Joint Administrators of the cotutelle arrangement.
+- The Dean of the Graduate Research School at Otago and their counterpart holding this position at the partner university will act as Joint Administrators of the cotutelle arrangement.

 - The Joint Administrators will share responsibility for ensuring that the conditions necessary for the continued operation of the candidate's cotutelle arrangement are satisfied.